zkonduit/ezkl/README.md

 - To report bugs or request new features [create a new issue within Issues](https://github.com/zkonduit/ezkl/issues) to inform the greater community.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed to Zkonduit Inc. under the terms and conditions specified in the [CLA](https://github.com/zkonduit/ezkl/blob/main/cla.md), which you agree to by intentionally submitting a contribution.
-In particular, you have the right to submit the contribution and we can distribute it under the Apache 2.0 license, among other terms and conditions.
+Any contribution intentionally submitted for inclusion in the work by you shall be licensed to Zkonduit Inc. under the terms and conditions specified in the [CLA](https://github.com/zkonduit/ezkl/blob/main/cla.md), which you agree to by intentionally submitting a contribution.
+In particular, you have the right to submit the contribution and we can distribute it, among other terms and conditions.

 ### no security guarantees